datadotworld/data.world-py/CONTRIBUTING.md

 # Contributing Guidelines

-### General
-* Keep in mind that this is a design project.
-Contributions of all kinds (issues, ideas, proposals), not just code, are highly appreciated.
-* Pull requests are welcome with the understanding that changes proposed to actual operations, parameters and responses will be carefully evaluated and discussed, and may not always be accepted.
-* All contributions including documentation, filenames and discussions should be written in English language.

 ### Issues
 Our issue tracker can be used to report issues and propose changes to the current or next version of the data.world API specification.